metashell/metashell/3rd/templight/llvm/docs/LangRef.rst

 ---------------

 LLVM IR allows you to specify both "identified" and "literal" :ref:`structure types <t_struct>`.
 Literal types are uniqued structurally, but identified types are never uniqued.
 An :ref:`opaque structural type <t_opaque>` can also be used to forward declare a type that is not yet available.

-An example of a identified structure specification is:
+An example of an identified structure specification is:

 .. code-block:: llvm

     %mytype = type { %mytype*, i32 }

 Prior to the LLVM 3.0 release, identified types were structurally uniqued.
 Only literal types are uniqued in recent versions of LLVM.

 .. _globalvars: